Environmental issues in Egypt: Urbanization

 Cairo's government officials have been making efforts to decentralize living and working arrangements since 1970 as a way to improve quality of life.
-Rather than focusing on improving infrastructure within the city, many of the proposed solutions involve moving residents into recently constructed metropolitan areas in the desert.
-This tactic has introduced many of its own issues such as interference with agricultural practices and increasingly limited water access.
+Rather than focusing on improving infrastructure within the city, many of the proposed solutions involve moving residents into recently-constructed metropolitan areas in the desert.
+This tactic has contributed to other problems, such as interference with agricultural practices and increasingly limited water access.
 Former President Mubarak emphasized the necessity of desert expansion in a speech to parliament in 2006, stating, "Leaving the narrow (Nile) valley and fanning out, in a planned and organized manner, throughout the country, has become an unavoidable necessity.
 In view of these facts, the conquest of the desert is no longer a slogan or dream but a necessity dictated by the spiraling population growth.
 What is required is not a token exodus into the desert but a complete reconsideration of the distribution of population throughout the country."

 City planners have proposed the construction of megacities, built from the ground up, to diffuse populations out of Cairo.
 New Cairo and 6th of October City are brand new subdivisions built to hold millions by 2020 and hold major headquarters currently housed in Cairo.
 These planned cities are still under construction but are already home to large industrial areas and several universities.
-Most recently, the Egyptian government has proposed the construction of an entirely new capital city.
-However, reports show that these tactics have had limited success and a different approach is necessary in order to alleviate the impact of many urban problems.
+More recently, the Egyptian government has proposed the construction of an entirely new capital city.
+However, reports show that these tactics have had limited success, and a different approach is necessary in order to alleviate the impact of many urban problems.